 We had long-term debt outstanding of approximately \$64.7 million and \$65.3 million at March 31, 2003 and December 31, 2002, respectively.
 Our payment commitments associated with these debt instruments are fixed during the corresponding terms and are comprised of interest payments, principal payments or a combination thereof.
-The fair value of our long-term debt will fluctuate with movements of interest rates, increasing in periods of declining rates of interest and declining in periods of increasing rates of interest.
+The fair value of our long-term debt will fluctuate with movements of interest rates, increasing in periods of declining rates of interest.